 Some further customizations are possible - for example, you can order the matching statements (technically, the matching child cursors in the shared sql area) by elapsed_time, buffer_gets, etc; you can get a different output file for each hash_value, instead of a single output file; you can suppress or enable certain sections of the report; and so on.
 For the full list and further details, please check the xplan.sql header.

 Xplan is free to download and use.
-If you decide to try it – for any question, comment or feature request, feel free to drop a comment on this post.
+If you decide to try it - for any question, comment or feature request, please feel free to send an email to me.